Introduction

 Bindgen

-On most platforms, bindgen requires libclang or llvm package to be installed.
+Bindgen is not required for most Windows targets, but it can still be used if needed.
+Using bindgen requires a libclang or llvm package to be installed.
 See the requirements page in [The bindgen User Guide] for instructions.

 libclang / LLVM